EBSA and School Refusal: A SENCO's Complete Guide

 With assessment complete, write an APDR plan using the Assess-Plan-Do-Review cycle.
 The plan should specify: the identified function(s), the learner's named strengths and triggers, the specific adjustments being made, who is responsible for each element, and the review date.

-Match interventions to the main function you've found.
+Match interventions to the main function you have found.
 Do not use general anxiety help without considering the function.
-Sensory changes for ANA will not help a learner with PTR function (Kearney, date).
-Use the table on Kearney's model for intervention mapping.
-Use differentiation in the learner's reduced timetable to keep them engaged (Kearney, date).
+Sensory changes for an ANA-driven profile will not help a learner whose avoidance is maintained by pursuit of tangible reinforcement (Kearney, 2008).

 Write your initial APDR plan at this point and share it with parents.
 Multi-agency referrals, including CAMHS and school nursing, should be initiated now if not already in place.
 Document these referrals and their outcomes as part of your evidence base.